crhntr/go-mesh/README.md

 the design in this article (Parsing Huge XML Files With Go)[]http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/.

 ## Example
-An example of using one of the parser functions would be as followed:
+An example of using one of the parser functions would be as follows
 ```go
 f, err := os.Open("testdata/pa2017.xml")
 if err != nil {